-The core membership of The Headteachers’ Roundtable met through Twitter.
-The thinktank grew out of frustration regarding current government educational policy and the Opposition response to it.
-Its origins and subsequent growth are down to the power of Twitter as a tool for connecting people to try and bring about change where they feel it is needed – Headteachers’ Rountable Manifesto 2015
+Chris McShane didn’t wait for a platform for teachers, instead, he co-created the Headteachers’ Roundtable through Twitter.
+This is an extract from the 2015 Manifesto: The thinktank grew out of frustration regarding educational policy and the Opposition response to it.
+Its origins and subsequent growth are down to the power of Twitter as a tool for connecting people to try and bring about change where they feel it is needed.

 An opening joke from Chris McSchane: